microsoft/Windows-driver-samples/audio/sysvad/README.md

 On the target computer, open Control Panel and navigate to **Hardware and Sound** \> **Manage audio devices**.
 In the Sound dialog box, select the speaker icon labeled as *SYSVAD (with APO Extensions)*, then click **Set Default**, but do not click **OK**.
 This will keep the Sound dialog box open.

 Locate an MP3 or other audio file on the target computer and double-click to play it.
 Then in the Sound dialog box, verify that there is activity in the volume level indicator associated with the *SYSVAD (with APO Extensions)* driver.

+## HLK testing

+The sample uploaded here is tested using the latest HLK version available to make sure it passes all audio tests in the current playlist.
+However, since it is a virtual audio driver it does not implement audio mixing and simulates capture and loopback by generating a tone.
+Given these limitations, there are some HLK tests that are expected to fail because they rely on the described functionality.

+In the case of audio tests, one of these exceptions is the Hardware Offload of Audio Processing Test.
+This test is aimed at devices that support offload capabilities and performs checks to make sure that the device complies with the appropiate requirements.
+In the particular case of SysVAD, this test will fail for endpoints with offload and loopback.

+For endpoints with offload, the test will fail because the driver includes offload pins but it does not implement a mixer with volume, mute and peak meter nodes, etc. For the case of endpoints with loopback, the test will fail because the driver simulates loopback by returning a sine tone instead of performing real mixing of streams in host and/or offload pins.